samitchaudhuri/ab-test-screener/README.md

 results and found that the invariant metrics resutls are comparable between the two groups.
-We also found that although the experiment group showed a statistically and practically significant reduction in the gross conversion rate, there was no significant change in the net conversion rate.
-Even though we used both gross and net conversions as evaluation metrics, we did not use the Bonferroni correction, becuase these metrics are highly correlated.
+We also found that although the experiment group showed a statistically and practically significant reduction in the gross conversion rate, we could not establish, with certainity, a significant reduction in the net conversion rate.
+Since we need both the evaluation metrics, gross and net conversions, to meet expectations before launching, we did not use the Bonferroni correction which only applies to cases that only need *any* of the metrics to match expectations.
 Since a sign test on the day-by-day data agree with the hypothesis test, this result was unlikely to come about by chance.

 ### Recommendation